SushruthRao/BrainlyBypass/README.md

 This is a Violentmonkey script designed to help you bypass the ad-wall on [Brainly.in](https://brainly.in).
 With this script, you can access answers without the hassle of watching ads.
 Enjoy a smoother and faster experience on Brainly!

+# Give the repo a star if this script helped you out ! <3

 ## Features

 - **Ad-Wall Bypass**: Skip the ads and access answers directly.